jdaloia1/DevOps-Training/Labs/Day-1/Intro-To-GIT/GitLab.md

 6. You may be presented with a message "there are no staged items to commit", select "Yes" to this.

-7. Press sync changes and this will now sync the code change with the remote repository.
+7. Press sync changes (or publish branch) and this will now sync the code change with the remote repository.